 The Kuntsi Collection is constantly growing and other nationally remarkable private collections are both deposited and donated in connection with it.
 Donations and depositions continue the work started by Consul Simo Kuntsi, and increase the importance of Vaasa in the modern and contemporary art world.
 Regular cooperation with other museums, artists and collectors in Finland and abroad further expands the museum’s operation as well as the exhibition offerings of the most topical art.

 Kuntsi Museum of Modern Art is also a forum for inter-artistic collaboration: music, literature, dance and theatre form a self-evident part in the museum’s operation.
 The museum functions also as a teacher in art education.
 Different advised activities, guided tours, art clubs, workshops and lectures are organized in the museum.
 And an atelier called Studio has been especially designed for younger visitors.
-The Café Simo, a Museum Shop and an art library are also available for visitors’ use in the museum.
+The Café Simo (closed at the moment), a Museum Shop and an art library are also available for visitors’ use in the museum.

 Tuesday — Sunday 11 a.m. — 5 p.m.

 Café is closed at the moment.